What can you do? – Simply collect and send us your ant samples for identification.

-Note that these ants may be present anywhere on Oahu, and the status report is only for infestations that were discovered and reported.
+Note that these ants may be present anywhere on Oʻahu, and the status report is only for infestations that were discovered and reported.
 We need your help to find them before colonies grow too large to eradicate.
 Oʻahu has the highest population of all the islands, which means that we have a greater chance of catching little fire ants before they become established.
-Test your property at least once a year and Find them before they find you…survey your yard and submit your ant samples to the Hawaii Department of Agriculture.
+Test your property at least once a year and Find them before they find you…survey your yard and submit your ant samples to the Hawaiʻi Department of Agriculture.

 It may be helpful to understand that it takes at least 4 years to be sure of a successful eradication of an infestation of little fire ants.
 This includes the 8 treatments, followed by years of regular monitoring.
-The Hawaiʻi Ant Lab tested and recommends a 4-year treatment and monitoring regime to eradicate little fire ant infestations.
+The Hawaiʻi Ant Lab (HAL) tested and recommends a 4-year treatment and monitoring regime to eradicate little fire ant infestations.
 This consists of a full survey to find the edge of the infestation, followed by treatments of the area (plus treatment of a “buffer zone” around the edge) every 6-8 weeks over the course of one year.
 At the end of the year, an intensive survey is conducted to detect any remaining little fire ants.
 If ants are found, that site is treated in the same manner for an additional year.
-If and when no ants are found, the site moves into the next phase of the eradication program, which is quarterly surveys for 3 years.
+If and when no ants are found, the site moves into the next phase of the eradication program, which is quarterly surveys for at least 3 years.
 Only at the end of this treatment and monitoring regime can an infestation be considered eradicated.

 Infested materials have, and continue to slip through inspection, and small pockets of little fire ants are still being found in and around nursery and landscaping businesses.
 These businesses are cooperating fully with HDOA and the O‘ahu Invasive Species Committee to survey for, and treat these pests.
 The success of eradication efforts to date are largely the result of vigilance and cooperation, guided by good science.